DenitsaAssova/denitsaassova.github.io/_pages/projects.md

 SMPL is widely used in computer graphics, animation, and other fields where realistic human body representation is required.

 #### Source:
-The project can be accessed in the following [repository](https://github.com/DenitsaAssova/SMPL).
+The project can be accessed via the following [repository](https://github.com/DenitsaAssova/SMPL).

 <!--#### Results:
 The images below illustrate several outcomes following adjustments to the beta and theta parameters.